luhsin23/Deep_Learning/README.md

-### This file contains the jupyter notebook for the deep learning project
+### This archive contains the generative adversarial network (GAN) model for of human face generaion